Smueez/floating_animated_widget/README.md

 ```
 ### Known Limitations
 - Doesn't have functionality of floating on other apps.
-- It is different than messenger chat head in such a way, you may put the this draggable widget anywhere in the screen. it will not gonna align on the left or right of the screen.
-- It dose not automatically calculate the size of the parent widget
+- It dose not automatically calculate the size of the parent widget it always take the whole screen to float around.
 - It dose not automatically calculate the size of the floating widget
 ### End